KKural/R-excerise/Instructional Design of the R Exercise Series.md

 > *Example*: An early exercise asks students to run `summary()` and interpret output; a later one requires writing an APA-ready regression table.

----

-### 🔹 Scaffolding Principle
+### Scaffolding Principle

 Exercises begin with substantial guidance—starter code, Dutch-language comments, and inline tips—and gradually remove these supports.
-This reduces cognitive overload and encourages student independence.
+This reduces cognitive overload and encourages student independence [2].

 > *Progression Example*:
 > - **Exercise 1**: Full syntax for `mean()` is provided.
 > - **Exercise 4**: Students fill in the variable to summarize.
 > - **Exercise 10**: Students construct summaries from raw data independently.

----

-### 🔹 PRIMM Framework
+### PRIMM Framework

-Each exercise reflects the PRIMM learning model:
+Each exercise reflects the PRIMM learning model [3]:

 1. **Predict** – What do you expect this code to output?
 2. **Run** – Execute the code and compare with prediction